gushenweiz/scCAEs/README.md

 ## Usage
 ### Quick start
-We use the dataset 4K PBMC from a Healthy Donor (Download dataset [here](https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/pbmc4k)) to illustrate an example.
+We use the dataset 4K PBMC from a Healthy Donor (download [here](https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/pbmc4k)) to illustrate an example.
 You just run the following code:

 ```bash
 python scCAEs.py --data_type 10X